 In addition to the Profile and FAFSA, you may be asked to provide supplemental documents such as a high school diploma equivalent, proof of citizenship, copy of your Social Security card, copies of your or your parents' W-2 forms, specific schedules from your or your parents' federal income tax return, and certain documents and data if your FAFSA was selected for the verification process.
 If we require additional documents your "My Financial Aid" account will list them so check your account periodically to make sure your aid application remains complete.

 If your aid application was completed by the appropriate due date, you will receive your financial aid award letter with your admission acceptance mailing.
 Review the aid information carefully and thoroughly.
-You will need to accept your awards, including your federal student loans.
+You will need to accept or decline each of your awards, including your federal student loans.
 To accept your aid awards log onto your "My Financial Aid" account, click on the My Award Letter tab, and accept, or decline, each individual award.
 Review more information about your award letter.
-If you are an international applicant the process to accept your awards is different; please refer to the International Student page for your instructions.
+If you are an international applicant, the process to accept your awards is different; please refer to the International Student page for your instructions.

 If your aid application is incomplete at the time your admissions acceptance letter is being sent, you will receive an incomplete letter reminding you of the missing items for your aid application.
 We will review your aid application after it becomes complete.
 You will then receive a financial aid award letter from us.